1912 Maymyo earthquake: Tectonic setting

-Burma is wedged between four tectonic plates; the Indian, Eurasian, Sunda and Burma plates that interact due to active geological processes.
+Myanmar is situated where four tectonic plates interact; the Indian, Eurasian, Sunda and Burma plates.
 Along the west coast of the Coco Islands, off the Rakhine coast, and into Bangladesh, is a highly oblique convergent boundary known as the Sunda megathrust.
 This large fault marks the boundary between the Indian and Burma plates.
 The megathrust emerges from the seafloor in Bangladesh, where it runs parallel and east of the Chin Hills.
-This boundary continues to north of Burma where it ends at the eastern Himalayas.
+This boundary continues to north of Myanmar where it ends at the eastern Himalayas.